On August 12, 2017 Dylan Fest AC returns to Dante Hall Theatre of Stockton U with Watson & Shocket, Just Like the Women, and the 5 Believers.

 • Ducktown Tavern will be serving beer & wine inside Dante Hall Theatre starting at 7 p.m.

-• "Desolation Row" — Exhibit of NEW & original Bob Dylan - themed art work (by assorted area artists) and other Dylan books, posters, and items on display.
+• "Desolation Row" — Exhibit of NEW & original Bob Dylan - themed art work (by aforementioned South Jersey / Philadelphia area artists) plus Dylan books, posters, and items on display.

 1. WEB: CLICK HERE / TICKETS WILL ALSO BE SOLD AT THE BOX OFFICE DAY OF EVENT ** Call 609-626-3890 FOR FURTHER DETAILS.